farhanmustar/windows-config/README.md

 Hyper-V is not turn on by default.
 Enable it:
 * Search and start "Turn Window features on or off"
 * Tick Hyper-V option.
+* !make sure do not use dynamic or expanding hard disk. it will keep growing without shrinking.

 ### Optional Workflow Note
 Configure new virtual switch (default switch need to use dhcp for internet and external network)